 Exchange Control Information.
-Exchange control laws require Korean residents who realize US\$500,000 or more (in a single transaction) from the sale of Option Shares to repatriate the sale proceeds back to Korea within 18 months of the sale.
+Exchange control laws require Korean residents who realize US\$500,000 or more (in a single transaction) from the sale of Option Shares to repatriate the sale proceeds back to Korea within three years of the sale.